scubbo/jackjack-back-stack-demo/README.md

 VAULT_TOKEN=root # default for 'dev' mode
 ```

 (TBD what scopes the token needs - not outlined in the [original source repo](https://github.com/crossplane-contrib/back-stack).
 For now, I've granted none.
-If you want to create a repo with a GitHub workflow - as you would under the [Full End-to-End demo](#full-end-to-end-demo---create-a-legalzoom-ish-application-from-backstage-deploy-with-argocd-build-in-gha-using-credentials-created-in-vault-from-crossplane) - you will need to grant the `workflow` scope)
+If you want to create a repo with a GitHub workflow - as you would under the [Full End-to-End demo](#full-end-to-end-demo---create-a-legalzoom-ish-application-from-backstage-deploy-with-argocd-build-in-gha-using-credentials-created-in-vault-from-crossplane) - you will need to grant the `workflow` scope.
+If you want to push images to ghcr.io - as, again, is done in the End-to-end demo - you'll also need `write:packages`)

 * `./install.sh`.
 Script _should_ be idempotent (i.e. you can re-run it after identifying and fixing an issue), but no promises :P use `./teardown.sh` to start from scratch.